CyberCat-Institute/open-game-engine/README.md

+# Refactored version

+This repo is a refactored and simplified implementation on the basis of [this](https://github.com/jules-hedges/open-game-engine) version by Jules Hedges.

+It will serve as a basis for several specialized applications.

 # Open games in Haskell

 This is a Haskell combinator library implementing open games, a battery of examples, and a code generation tool for making the combinator library practical to work with.